Circomedia

 Circomedia is a school for contemporary circus and physical theatre based in Bristol, England.
 The school offers a variety of training courses and workshops that teach circus skills in the context of physical theatre, performance and creativity.

-It was founded in 1993 by Bim Mason and Helen Crocker, following the closure of Fooltime, Britain’s first circus school.
+It was founded in 1993 by Bim Mason and Helen Crocker, following the closure of Fooltime, Britain's first circus school.
 It is financially supported by Arts Council South West and a range of other funding.

-Since 2004, Circomedia has been based in St. Paul's Church at Portland Square, Bristol and a site in Kingswood, Bristol which is home to the degree programme and the main office.
+Since 2004, Circomedia has been based in the redundant St. Paul's Church at Portland Square, Bristol, and a site in Kingswood, Bristol, which is home to the degree programme and the main office.

 Courses

 At the core of the school's training programme is the one-year Diploma in Circus Skills and Physical Theatre, which includes trapeze, juggling, acrobatics and physical theatre.
 After completing the diploma, students may join the 10-week Act Creation Course, or may undertake teacher training.